-Alaska Hunting License, Game Locking Tags, and Harvest Tickets: Purchase Alaska hunting license and locking tags online at the Alaska Department of Fish and Game website or purchase upon arrival in Anchorage.
-For Nonresident clients, Alaska hunting license: $160 (U.S. nonresident), Brown/Grizzly Bear tag: $1,000, Moose tag: $800, Black Bear tag: $450, Wolverine tag: $350, sport fishing license (7-days): $70, and Wolf: $60.
-For Nonresident Aliens: Alaska hunting license $630, Brown/Grizzly Bear tag: $1,300, Moose tag: $1,000, Black Bear tag: $600, Wolverine tag: $500, sport fishing license (7-days): $70, and Wolf: $100.
-Harvest tickets are required for most specie (no fees for permits).
+Alaska Hunting License, Game Locking Tags, and Harvest Tickets: Purchase Alaska hunting license and locking-tags online at the Alaska Department of Fish and Game website or purchase upon arrival in Anchorage.
+For Nonresident clients, Alaska hunting license: $160 (U.S. nonresident), Brown/Grizzly Bear tag: $1,000, Moose tag: $800, Black Bear tag: $450, Wolverine tag: $350, and Wolf: $60.
+For Nonresident Aliens: Alaska hunting license $630, Brown/Grizzly Bear tag: $1,300, Moose tag: $1,000, Black Bear tag: $600, Wolverine tag: $500, and Wolf: $100.
+Harvest tickets are required for most species (no fees for harvest tickets).

 Hunt does not include: Before and after hunt expenses, commercial airfare, air charter service, hotels, Alaska hunting license, big game locking-tags, taxidermy services, shipping trophy/game meat, and gratuity.